derricktab/derricktab/README.md

-- 👋 Hi, I’m @derricktab
+- 👋 Hi, I’m @Derrick Zziwa
-- 👀 I’m interested in ..
+- 👀 I’m interested in Machine Learning,  Deep learning, Flutter,  and
 - 🌱 I’m currently learning ... machine learning and computer vision plus flutter mobile app development.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... derricktab44@gmail.com
+- 📫 How to reach me: derricktab.github.io

 <!---
 derricktab/derricktab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.